Srideep/Concourse_Kubernetes_Setup/README.md

-## Continuous Integration/ Continuous Delivery Setup with Concourse, Docker & Kubernetes
+## Continuous Integration/ Continuous Delivery Setup Project

   This repositary is created for setting a CI/CD workflow using open-source tools like Concourse, Docker and Kubernetes.